analogdevicesinc/energy-board-support/stm/app_mcu_h5/readme.md

      STM32_Programmer_CLI.exe -c port=SWD freq=4000 -d <path to .hex file> -g
      ```

-## Communicating with the Board
+## Communicating with the Eval Board

-The APP MCU Board features an STM32H573ZIT6 MCU that communicates with a PC via UART.
+The Board features an STM32H573ZIT6 MCU that communicates with a PC via UART.
 To establish this UART connection:

    - Connect a micro-USB cable to the App MCU board's Micro-USB port.
    - Connect the other end of the micro-USB cable to your PC.